Skip to content

 Outcome

 The tool is actively in use.
-The team was asked to fly to the US to present it to new stakeholders, and a second round has been requested.
-The quotes from the client said it better than I could.
+The team was flown to the US to present it to new stakeholders.
+A second round has been requested.

 Stay Ahead with Predictive Insights — the entry point designed to frame the tool's purpose before a single chart loads